elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 # Troubleshooting Tools

+!!! elastisys-self-managed "For Elastisys Self-Managed Customers"
+    Please start by running [these commands](#i-have-no-clue-where-to-start).

+    If you are stuggling, don't hesitate to [file a ticket](https://elastisys.atlassian.net/servicedesk/customer/portals).
+    Please send us your terminal in a text format.
+    We need to look both at the commands you typed and their output.

 Help!
 Something is wrong with my Compliant Kubernetes cluster.
 Fear no more, this guide will help you make sense.

 This guide assumes that: